mu-semtech/ember-data-table/README.md

   without explicitly pressing search.
 If a number is provided, this is the time in milliseconds before sending the request.
 If no number is supplied a default is used.
-- `@hasMenu` :: If not truthy, the component will show the supplide menu.
+- `@hasMenu` :: If not truthy, the component will show the supplied menu.
 This allows controlling whether the menu should be shown dynamically.
 The menu may contain actions which act on the current selection.